 Spitzkop Namibia

-Spitzkop, is a towering granite peak in the middle of the Namib desert, and is located a few hours drive west of the capital city, Windhoek.
+Spitzkop, is a towering granite peak in the middle of the Namibia desert, and is located a few hours drive west of the capital city, Windhoek.
 This mountain gives high quality rock climbing, scrambling and hiking.
 The massif consists of Gross Spitzkop and numerous satellite peaks including the “Pontok” peaks.

 The “Spitzkoppe” as they are known by the German speaking inhabitants, rise from of the wind worn desert floor giving the visiting climber a taste of the vastness and beauty of Africa.